rtic-rs/rtic/book/en/src/by-example/tips_indirection.md

 Message passing always involves copying the payload from the sender into a static variable and then from the static variable into the receiver.
 Thus sending a large buffer, like a `[u8; 128]`, as a message involves two expensive `memcpy`s.

-To minimize the message passing overhead one can use indirection: instead of sending the buffer by value, one can send an owning pointer into the buffer.
+Indirection can minimize message passing overhead: instead of sending the buffer by value, one can send an owning pointer into the buffer.